 Boasting a wealth of cultural and natural treasures combined with a surging economy and a strong desire to maintain a position of international leadership, Russia has developed a massive job market for qualified English teachers.
 Most opportunities will be in private language institutes, many of which are western-owned and offer English teachers in Russia benefits including health insurance and a stipend for air travel and/or accommodations.

 Home of the samba, the Amazon and the greatest footballer of alltime, Pele (sorry, Maradona), Brazil is fast becoming a major market for English teachers.
-With a growing economy and fast-rising international profile that will only be when the nation hosts such events as the Olympics and the World Cup, Brazil has a surging demand for English language instruction.
+With a growing economy and fast-rising international profile that has only been enhanced as the nation hosted the 2014 World Cup and won the bid for the Olympics, Brazil has a surging demand for English language instruction.
 Most teaching opportunities will be found in private language schools in major cities like Rio de Janeiro and Sao Paulo, but professional and volunteer positions can be found in more provincial locales as well.

 A nation on the move, Korea has developed from a poverty-stricken third world country into one of the most prosperous and technologically developed countries on earth.
 Like many Asian countries Korea offers a fascinating array of contrasts between the ancient and modern and East and West.
 Cities like Seoul and Busan rival New York, London and San Francisco in their cultural vibrancy, great nightlife and delectable culinary offerings.
 Up to 2,000 foreign English teachers are hired to work in Korea each month and English teachers in Korea can expect to receive reimbursed airfare, free furnished housing, 2-4 weeks of paid vacation, and pay high enough that a typical first-time English teacher in Korea can expect to save up to $1,000 a month or more after expenses.